 In some situations, chemicals released from blood vessels near the dura and pia can activate nociceptors, resulting in headaches, such as migraines.

 Increased blood flow can also trigger a migraine, which is why migraines are considered vascular headaches.
 Migraine headaches are often throbbing and are accompanied by hypersensitivity to light, sound, and touch.

 But if the brain feels no pain, what causes headaches?

-In a fundamental sense, Hannibal Lecter was wrong about the brain feeling no pain.
+In a fundamental sense, Hannibal Lecter was wrong about the brain feels no pain.
 Although the brain has no nociceptors, the brain “feels” all our pain.
-This is because our brain is the organ through which we interpret, evaluate and experience all the sensory signals from our body.
+This is because our brain is the organ through which we interpret, evaluate, and experience all the sensory signals from our body.